Security and data privacy

 ).

-The Speakeasy service is provided through a CLI that is distributed as a Go binary and accessible through various package managers like Homebrew and Chocolatey.
+The Speakeasy service is provided through the Speakeasy CLI, which is distributed as a Go binary and accessible through various package managers like Homebrew and Chocolatey.

 Speakeasy generates code in one of two ways: